nemmusu/domain-screenshoter/README.md

 ### Using the Report

 1. Open `report.html` in your browser
-2. **Search domains**: Use the search box in the sidebar to filter domains
+2. **Search websites**: Use the search box in the sidebar to filter websites
 3. **View images**: Click any image in the gallery or sidebar to open in modal
 4. **Navigate**: Use arrow keys or click arrows to browse images
 5. **Exclude duplicates**: Right-click on an image and select "Exclude all matching images"
 6. **Filter management**: Click "X" on filter badges to restore excluded images

-The report is optimized to handle hundreds or thousands of domains efficiently with lazy loading and event delegation.
+The report is optimized to handle hundreds or thousands of websites efficiently with lazy loading and event delegation.

 ## Troubleshooting